camjohnson-code/workout-metrics/README.md

 ## Future Improvements

-In the future, we'd like to improve the site by adding these features:
+In the future, I'd like to improve the site by adding these features:

 - Add a share feature that gives users the ability to share an image to their socials.
 - Modify the loading/searching message on the Hall of Fame component to reflect if it's searching or loading.
-- Make the codebase more developer friendly and move some funcitons from App to a helper file.
+- Make the codebase more developer friendly and move some functions from App to a helper file.

 ## Acknowledgements